 At this point, we do not have any theoretical explanation for this observation.
 We know that finding a short vector in a lattice necessitates that vector to be sufficiently short relative to the lattice volume (at least, this is how these lattice-based attacks were theoretically explained in the first place [15]).
-However, we did not observe major differences in the norms of the short vector solution or the lattice volume in the favorable15 and less favorable cases.
+However, we did not observe major differences in the norms of the short vector solution or the lattice volume in the favorable 15 and less favorable cases.
 Hence, to understand the influence of the elliptic curve order on the difficulty to solve SVP in the EHNP lattice, a deeper exploration of the inner

-$^{^{12}}$ on the same curve and where each nonce contains a single block of 5 consecutive zero bits enclosed by two unknown parts.
+12 on the same curve and where each nonce contains a single block of 5 consecutive zero bits enclosed by two unknown parts.

-$^{^{13}}$ Using 60 nonces and lattice reduction algorithm BKZ with block size 25 14 In fact, at index 26, the order contains a run of 6 consecutive ones.
-Thus to be precise we should have said "3 runs of 5 consecutive ones at indices 26, structure of the lattice is needed.
-The question remains thus open.
+13Using 60 nonces and lattice reduction algorithm BKZ with block size 25 14In fact, at index 26, the order contains a run of 6 consecutive ones.
+Thus to be precise we should have said "3 runs of 5 consecutive ones at indices 26, 27 and 108".

-15the so-called favorable case is when the known block position i corresponds to $\delta_q(i) = 1$.
+15the so-called favorable case is when the known block position i corresponds to $\delta_q(i)=1$.